Google announces the Pixel 3 and Pixel 3 XL

 Google's press conference is well underway in NYC, and the most important order of business is formally announcing the new Pixel 3 and Pixel 3 XL smartphones.
 To say we're already acquainted with the devices would be an understatement.
 Between our own early hands-on with the XL, the left-in-a-Lyft incident and many other leaks, we knew what we were in for: A pair of handsets that, on the hardware front, are not really designed to break to new ground, but to update the Pixel brand for 2018.

 One thing that certainly hasn't changed a great deal between generations is the overall design.
-From the back, the Pixel 3 and XL look almost indistinguishable from last year's models: Matte-effect metal up to the fingerprint reader, switching to glass for the top section around the camera and flash.
-The one slight difference is that the corners of the metal portion are now rounded where they meet the glass, making them symmetrical with the bottom edge.
+From the back, the Pixel 3 and XL look almost indistinguishable from last year's models.
+Instead of matte-effect metal up to the fingerprint reader, though, this time it's all glass.
+The matte portion is done with etching this time around, and the corners of this section are now rounded where they meet slick, upper panel, making them symmetrical with the bottom edge.

-Around the front, the changes are more apparent.
 The Pixel 3 is almost a carbon copy of the Pixel 2 XL, with slim bezels flanking the top and bottom of the display.
 The Pixel 3 XL eliminates even more bezel compared with its predecessor, but it's not quite an edge-to-edge affair.
 There's still a bezel with speaker underneath the screen, and a notch up top -- yes Google's embracing the notch.
+The notch is one of the deepest and arguably one of the ugliest around, perhaps because the front-facing camera count has increased from one to two this year.
+On both new Pixels, you get two 8-megapixel selfie shooters.
+One's more suited to standard mugshots, while the other features a wide-angle lens so you can cram the whole squad into the shot.

+Two front-facing cameras can be found on many smartphones, but Google's almost bucking the more-lenses-the-better trend by sticking to just one primary camera.
+Both the Pixel 3 and Pixel 3 XL have a single, 12.2-megapixel sensor on the back, but last year's Pixels have already shown us what magic Google can achieve with a lone lens.
+Naturally, unlimited cloud storage on Google Photos remains a Pixel perk.

+Google's got a few new AI camera tricks for the Pixel 3 pair.
+"Top Shot" is the next step in burst capture.
+Just as many other phones will take a few pictures when you prod the shutter and ask you to choose the best, the Pixel 3 phones do this last step for you, using AI to select your Top Shot.

 Developing...